willhemz/dexla-assessment/README.md

 A loader displays onload as a GET request is made to the server using the FIGMA API link provided.

-Upon successful request, a button displays on the screen.
+Upon successful request, the component renders as a `DIV`.

-A click on the button displays the DIV (ASSET FRAME).

-A click on the frame returns the button.
+A click on the DIV COMPONENT render the component as a `BUTTON` and vice versa .

-If the frame displays for 8s, it automatically returns to the button.
+If one of the destructured item returns an Array instead of an object, the component renders as a `BUTTON` with a warning instruction displaying on screen for 5seconds.